bitagoras/xtype/README.md

 4. Lists of arbitrary elements with mixed types
 5. Objects or dictionaries with key/value pairs for arbitrary elements
 6. Unlimited hierarchy levels
-7. Data can be appended to log files even the syntax is valid and completed
+7. New data can be appended to log files even the syntax is already valid and completed
 8. Elements start with printable ASCII characters and have a defined end, which makes it suitable for protocols of data streams.

 ### Possible format extensions by user-defined footnotes